KU-Leuven-Geomatics/geomapi/docs/source/information/getting started.md

 ---
 # Getting started

 GEOMAPI manages close-range sensing resources like images and point clouds.
-It greatly epands the functionality of Open Source projects such as OpenCV and Open3D to create homogeneous and easy to use resources.
+It greatly expands the functionality of Open Source projects such as OpenCV and Open3D to create homogeneous and easy to use resources.
 It has three levels.

 1. Utilities